What does it really take to succeed in life?

 Stanford psychologist Carol Dweck emphasized that success is determined by factors other than intelligence, talent, or education.
 It’s their mindset, or how they approach problems in life.

-In her book, Mindset: The New Psychology of Success, she defined two mindsets that determine how people think about themselves.
+In her book, Mindset, she defined two mindsets that determine how people think about themselves.
 People have either a fixed or a growth mindset, according to Dweck.

 Those with a fixed mindset assume that success is a result of inborn talent or expertise in a particular field.
 They hold the belief that success is attributed to the given talents that someone is born with.